The 2017 WSOP Schedule: The Unmatched Guide to the World Series of Poker

 How does online pre-registration work?

-The WSOP site usually opens up for online pre-registration in early May, which is cutting it fairly close with the WSOP opening about a month away.
+The WSOP site usually will open for online pre-registration in March, which is cutting it fairly close with the WSOP opening about a few months away.

 For events under $1,500 (e.g. Colossus, Millionaire Maker):